 Some of the most common symptoms of significant hair loss in your French Bulldog will likely be connected to your dog's skin.

-A dog that is presenting serious hair loss may also have itchy skin, that appears scaly or even discolored.
-Dandruff may also be present in the coat of a dog experiencing abnormal hair loss.
+A dog presenting serious hair loss may also have itchy skin that appears scaly or even discolored.
+Dandruff may also be present in a dog's coat experiencing abnormal hair loss.

 You may notice that your French Bulldog losing fur is shedding more than usual, and the fur may even appear dry or brittle.